enerqi/sublime-blog/content/blog/types-fp/index.md

 exception - something I'd prefer to avoid as discussed in [error handling](/error-handling).
 So we put a factory static method in place to "hide" it (not that python has a lot of access control mechanisms).
 Optionally we put a property accessor in place, whereas with the plain new type there was no accessing required.
 Dataclasses don't make it easier as they are syntactic sugar for generating classes.
-So, I'd stick with a simple new type and `email_address` creating function.
-As the language primitives are all immutable we also don't benefit as much from using a dataclass and being able to add the `frozen=True` (immutable) parameter.
+So, I'd stick with a simple new type and `make_email_address` creating function.
+As the python language primitives are all immutable we also don't need to worry about mutability with a new type in python.
+We'd consider using the `frozen=True` (immutable) dataclass parameter if trying to use immutable data and pure functions.

 ## Reference vs Value Types